 Santa Cruz has plenty of lodging options, from motels through to bed and breakfasts, vacation rentals, campgrounds, resorts.
 Pretty much something for everyone.
 A number of properties have gorgeous sea views, and we’re sure you won’t struggle to find the right property for you.

-Our advice would be to check out the Santa Cruz listings on booking.com, we find they tend to have the most options when it comes to finding somewhere to stay, and the best prices too.
+If you’re looking for more options, our advice would be to check out the Santa Cruz listings on booking.com, we find they tend to have the most options when it comes to finding somewhere to stay, and the best prices too.

 Where to Eat in Santa Cruz